spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/20-add-backup-location-dynamic.md

 <br />

-Referring to the scenario depicted in the diagram above, you must implement the following order of authentication:
+A multi-cloud account scenario requires you to perform the following authentication steps.
 <br />

-1. Authenticate Palette to administer the cluster in AWS Account A. When you register a primary cloud account in Palette, you authenticate and authorize Palette to deploy clusters in the cloud account.
-Refer to the [Add AWS Account](/clusters/public-cloud/aws/add-aws-accounts) guide to learn more.
+1. Grant Palette access to the cluster in AWS Account A. When you register a primary cloud account in Palette, you authenticate and authorize Palette to deploy clusters in the cloud account.
+Check out the [Add AWS Account](/clusters/public-cloud/aws/add-aws-accounts) to guidance on how to add an AWS account in Palette.

-2. Authenticate Palette to access the S3 buckets in AWS Account B. You achieve this step by defining the access permissions for the storage bucket and associating the permissions with an IAM role.
-Next, you define a trust relationship in the IAM role to allow Palette to assume the role.
+2. Give Palette permission to use the S3 buckets in AWS Account B. Set the bucket permissions and link them to an IAM role.
+Then, update the IAM role to let Palette assume it.

-3. Authenticate the cluster to access the S3 buckets in AWS Account B. You define another trust relationship in the IAM role to allow the cluster to assume the role.
+3. Authorize the cluster with AWS Account B for S3 bucket access.
+Update the IAM role to allow Palette clusters to assume it.

 The following sections will outline the prerequisites and the detailed steps to add an S3 bucket as the backup location in AWS Account B using the STS authentication method.